SuperblocksHQ/ethereum-studio/packages/editor/templates/Empty Project/README.md

 ### 1. Configure

 Configuring the contract allows you to set the name of the contract and the initial values sent to the constructor as arguments.
-You can configure the contract by clicking on the gear icon in the left panel.
+You can configure the contract by going to the Deploy panel, accessed by clicking on the rocket icon in the left side menu and choosing _Configure_ option.

 ### 2. Compile